stuarthayhurst/kernel-notify/README.md

    * -h  | --help       : Display the help page and exit
    * -u  | --update     : Update the program and exit
    * -v  | --version    : Display program version and exit
-   * -i  | --uninstall  : Uninstall the program
    * -o  | --old-config : List old and new config values and exit
    * -c  | --config     : Change / read a config value and exit